 As with commercial real estate the value of real estate collateral included in the table above is generally determined through a combination of professional and internal valuations and physical inspection.
-The frequency of revaluation is undertaken on a similar basis to commercial real estate loans and advances; however, for financing pativities in comparate and commercial leading that are not activities in corporate and commercial lending that are not predominantly commercial real estate-oriented, collateral value is not as strongly correlated to principal repayment performance.
+The frequency of revaluation is undertaken on a similar basis to commercial real estate loans and advances; however, for financing activities in corporate and commercial lending that are not predominantly commercial real estate-oriented, collateral value is not as strongly correlated to principal repayment performance.
 Collateral values will generally be refreshed when an obligor's general credit performance deteriorates and it is necessary to assess the likely performance of secondary sources of repayment should reliance upon them prove necessary.
 For the purposes of the table above, cash is valued at its nominal value and marketable securities at their fair value.

-Placings with and advances to banks
+Placings with and advances to banks (audited)